Morgan Nicholls

-Morgan Daniel Nicholls (born 18 March 1971) is an English musician, a member of English pop band Senseless Things who is best known for performing with Muse, Gorillaz, The Streets and Lily Allen.
+Morgan Daniel Nicholls is an English musician, a member of English pop band Senseless Things who is best known for performing with Muse, Gorillaz, The Streets and Lily Allen.
 He has released one solo album under the mononym Morgan.

 Career

 Nicholls began his career with Senseless Things, with whom he released four studio albums between 1989 and 1995.
 He was subsequently involved with Vent 414 until 1997.
 In 2002, Morgan was involved as a producer on QueenAdreena's Drink Me.
 In August 2004, he temporarily joined the alternative rock band Muse at the V Festival, filling in for bassist Christopher Wolstenholme who had broken his wrist playing football.

 In 2005, Morgan Nicholls joined Gorillaz to play bass guitar on their Demon Detour Radio Tour.
 Morgan knew the band from his friendship with Gorillaz co-creator Jamie Hewlett.
 In 2005 and 2006 he joined the live band for a live set of show for Demon Days, playing two 5 night residencies at the Manchester Opera House in Manchester and the Apollo Theater in Harlem, New York.

 In 2006, Muse recruited Nicholls as a touring member on keys, percussion and guitar; he performed with them until 2022, when he revealed on Twitter he would not be joining the band for the Will of the People Tour that year.
 He was replaced by Dan Lancaster.

 Nicholls was the tour director and bassist for Lily Allen on the first half of her 2009 world tour.

 Nicholls was composer of the theme tune for the Bravo reality television series Ladies of London.